sio/potyarkin.com/content/posts/20200225-cirrus-libvirt.md

 infrastructure.
 Things changed when Google Cloud introduced [nested KVM][google-cloud-kvm] support.

-[Cirrus CI][cirrus] was probably the first CI service to officially support nested virtualization in free tier.
+[Cirrus CI][cirrus] was probably the first CI service to [officially support][kvm-support] nested virtualization in free tier.
 There are reports that Travis CI currently also provides such feature but no public announcement has been made yet.

 It turns out I was the first person to try using Libvirt in Cirrus CI (I've even hit a previously unknown [bug] which was promptly fixed by their staff).